What to visit in Annecy ?

 Savoyard gastronomy: a richness to savor

 Savoyard gastronomy, reflecting the history and traditions of the region, is famous for its traditional dishes.
-Among them, diots, crozets, ravioles, farçons, and Savoyard gratin are musts of the local cuisine.
-Not to forget raclette and Savoyard fondue, prepared with exceptional cheeses, not to be missed.
+Among them, diots, crozets, ravioles, farçons, and Savoyard gratin are local cuisine musts.
+Not to forget raclette and Savoyard fondue, prepared with exceptional cheeses, which should not be missed.

-Restaurants and inns in Annecy often offer menus that highlight local products and traditional Savoyard recipes.
+Restaurants and inns in Annecy often offer menus highlighting local products and traditional Savoyard recipes.

 Festivals and cultural events not to miss

-Annecy and its surroundings are the stage for many festivals and cultural events celebrating Savoyard culture and traditions throughout the year.
+Annecy and its surroundings are the scene of numerous festivals and cultural events celebrating Savoyard culture and traditions throughout the year.

-The Retour des Alpages, on the second Saturday of October, is a flagship event with a parade of animals, folk groups, and artisans in the city streets.
-The Fête du Lac, in August, celebrates the annexation of Savoy to France with a parade of flowered boats, fireworks, and light shows.
+The Retour des Alpages, every second Saturday in October, is a major event with a parade of animals, folk groups, and artisans in the streets of the city.
+The Fête du Lac, in August, celebrates the attachment of Savoy to France with a parade of flowered boats, fireworks, and light shows.
 The Venetian Carnival in February and the Saint André Fair in December are also highlights of local tradition.

-Annecy houses several museums that highlight the cultural and historical heritage of the region.
-Annecy Castle, which hosts a local history museum, displays collections on the history of Savoy and trades of yesteryear.
+Annecy houses several museums that showcase the cultural and historical heritage of the region.
+Annecy Castle, which houses a local history museum, displays collections on Savoy’s history and former trades.

-The Savoyard Ecomuseum in Sevrier and the Heritage House in Grand-Bornand also illustrate the cultural and heritage riches of Savoy.
-These spaces offer an immersion into the traditions, trades, and lifestyles of the Savoyards through the ages.
+The Savoyard Ecomuseum in Sevrier and the Heritage House in Grand-Bornand also illustrate the rich cultural and heritage assets of Savoy.
+These spaces offer an immersion into traditions, trades, and ways of life of the Savoyards through the ages.

 Contemporary art galleries and exhibitions